pombase/website/src/docs/documentation/publication-page.md

 ## Publication pages

-For each publication loaded into PomBase, a page summarizes essential details about paper, and shows any annotations that cite it.
+For each publication loaded into ${database_name}, a page summarizes essential details about paper, and shows any annotations that cite it.

 ![publication page top details](assets/publication_page_top.png){width="800"}